 Among the many remarkable events surrounding the death of Christ is the temple curtain being torn in two.
 The interpretation of this divine act has as many strands as the curtain itself.
 It has been said that the tear signifies: (1) God’s judgment against unbelieving Israel, who did not recognize their day of visitation; (2) God’s termination of temple worship, as Jesus’ death and resurrection fulfills all to which the temple pointed; (3) God’s termination of the old covenant upon the finished work of Christ; (4) God’s accessibility to all people through the priestly ministry of Jesus; (5) God’s mission to fill the whole earth with his glory.
 None of these explanations is mutually exclusive.
 I believe there is truth in all five.

-The torn curtain might very well signify God’s sorrow over the death of his Son.
+The torn curtain signifies God’s sorrow over the death of his Son.
 The tearing of the curtain is the Father rending his garment in grief.

 Take three steps with me, step one being to understand the darkness that covered the land at noon on the day Jesus was crucified.
-The darkness seems to have some bearing on the tearing of the curtain, as Luke pairs the two:
+The darkness seems to bear some relation to the torn curtain, as Luke pairs the two:

 What is the connection between these two phenomena?
 The connection, if indeed there is one, can be made along the lines of the darkness.
 In what appears to be a clear foreshadowing of Christ’s death, the prophet Amos associates the darkness with mourning: